OpenLiberty/cloud-hosted-guides/instructions/guide-microprofile-config/instructions.md

 ```
 {: codeblock}

-When you run Open Liberty in dev mode, the server listens for file changes and automatically recompiles and deploys your updates whenever you save a new change.
+When you run Open Liberty in dev mode, the server listens for file changes and automatically re-compiles and deploys your updates whenever you save a new change.
 Run the following goal to start in dev mode:

 ```
 mvn liberty:dev